sobcza11/GenAI/GenAI Engineering/Completions/README.md

 11. Generative AI Advance Fine-Tuning for LLMs
 12. Fundamentals of AI Agents Using RAG and LangChain
 13. Project: Generative AI Applications with RAG and LangChain
+14. Generative AI Advance Fine-Tuning for LLMs
+15. Fundamentals of AI Agents Using RAG and LangChain
+16. IBM Generative AI Engineering Professional Certificate